bablokb/cp-datalogger/README.md

 This is a hardware and software solution for low-frequency data-logging with a Raspberry Pi Pico (W).
-The project started as a hardware project, but the software runs independently of the special hardware (PCBs) provided in this repository (see some example setups as provided in the `examples` folder).
+The project started as a hardware project, but the software runs independently of the special hardware (PCBs) created.
 Nevertheless, the full function set of the software is not available with standard components.

 Besides logging data to a SD-card, the dataloggers can send data to a central system (called "gateway").
 Normally the gateway acts as a relay to upstream systems, but it could do anything with the data.
 See [Gateway](docs/gateway.md) for details.

+This repository only contains the software for the datalogger/gateway.
+For links to custom made PCBs, see below.

 Core software functions